‘Lost’ Orson Welles Movie Gets AI Recreation

 Amazon-backed AI company Showrunner has announced an ambitious plan – they want to use their technology to reconstruct the destroyed 43 minutes of Orson Welles’ 1942 feature “The Magnificent Ambersons”.

-On Friday, the company announced a new AI model designed to generate long, complex narratives – the aim being to build feature film length, live-action films and for the company to become the ‘Netflix of AI’.
+On Friday, the company unveiled a new AI model capable of generating long, complex narratives.
+The goal is to create feature film-length, live-action films, positioning the company as the ‘Netflix of AI’.

 Welles lost control of the editing of the film to RKO.
 The 87-minute final version released to audiences differed significantly from his 131-minute rough cut of the film, with nearly an hour of footage cut by the studio, and a happier ending substituted.

-The plan is reportedly to use not just AI but some traditional film techniques including mo-cap actors.
+The plan reportedly involves using not just AI but also traditional film techniques, including mo-cap actors.
 Extensively archived set photos from the production will serve as the foundation for re-creating the scenes.

-A big contributor is filmmaker Brian Rose who has spent five years re-creating 30,000 missing frames from the movie including 3D models rebuilding physical sets to recreate the archive materials as much as possible.
+A significant contributor is filmmaker Brian Rose, who has spent five years re-creating 30,000 missing frames from the movie, including 3D models that rebuild physical sets to recreate the archive materials as much as possible.
 All of this will serve as the foundation for the re-creation.

-The restoration effort can’t be commercialized because Showrunner hasn’t obtained the rights to the film from Warner Bros.
+The restoration effort can’t be commercialised because Showrunner hasn’t obtained the rights to the film from Warner Bros.
 Discovery or Concord.

 Source: THR